ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/rtic-hello.md

 ✅ Build the `rtic-hello` example and look at the generated `rtic-expansion.rs` file.

-The generated code should look like this.
+You can use `rustfmt` on `target/rtic-expansion.rs` to make the generated code easier to read.
+Among other things, the file should contain the following lines.
 Note that interrupts are disabled during the execution of the `init` function:

 ``` rust
 fn main() -> ! {